Latvia (European Parliament constituency): 2004

 The 2004 European election was the sixth election to the European Parliament and the first for Latvia.

 2009

 The 2009 European election was the seventh election to the European Parliament and the second for Latvia.

 2014

 The 2014 European election was the eighth election to the European Parliament and the third for Latvia.

 2019

 The 2019 European election was the ninth election to the European Parliament and the fourth for Latvia.

+2024

+The 2024 European election was the tenth election to the European Parliament and the fifth for Latvia.